 If you are traveling from Kathmandu or an international destination, having a flight to Pokhara is effective in saving time.
-There are several travel agencies in Kathmandu that can manage a flight ticket to Pokhara.
+Several travel agencies in Kathmandu can manage a flight ticket to Pokhara.
 As Pokhara is the gateway to the Annapurna Region, you need to reach Pokhara before starting ABC Trek.

 You can save a lot of time by taking a flight to Pokhara because it takes around 25-30 minutes to reach Pokhara.
 Whereas the cost of the flight can be expensive if you are looking for a budget-friendly trek.
 The one-way flight ticket to Pokhara can cost you around US $100 – $150.

 Flight to Pokhara from Kathmandu is way more convenient and faster than other transportation means but it costs you more in comparison to others.

 You can reach Pokhara from Kathmandu with a road trip too.
 Road trips are less convenient but are definitely budget-friendly if you are looking for one.
 The road trip is adventurous because you can experience the roadside view of Nepal, but at the same time, they are exhausting and time-consuming.

 A road trip to Pokhara can take you around 6-8 hours if you hire a private vehicle, but the tourist bus can take you longer.

 Traveling in a tourist bus is cheaper in comparison to hiring a private vehicle, especially with a driver.
 They can cost you around US $120, whereas US $12 in tourist buses.